August CÚRAM's Successful Teachers in Residence Programme Now Enrolling for Online Sessions

-CÚRAM, the Science Foundation Ireland Research Centre for Medical Devices at NUI Galway is now enrolling for its Teachers in Residence Programme for the fifth year, with applications being accepted up to 28th September 2020.
+CÚRAM, the SFI Research Centre for Medical Devices at NUI Galway is now enrolling for its Teachers in Residence Programme for the sixth year, with applications being accepted up to Friday, 24 September 2021.

-During the residency, teachers will speak directly with world-leading researchers to learn about the medical device's research at CÚRAM to improve the quality of life for patients with chronic illnesses.
-Teachers from all disciplines are invited to participate, in support of encouraging multidisciplinary approaches to teaching science.
+During the residency, teachers will speak directly with world-leading researchers to learn about medical device research at CÚRAM to improve the quality of life for patients with chronic illnesses.
+Teachers from all disciplines are invited to participate, to support and encourage multidisciplinary approaches to teaching science.
 Participants will learn about and receive resources for the classroom including science engagement activities, science capital teaching approaches, and lesson plan kits developed by teachers for teachers, that are linked with the primary and junior cycle science curricula.

-The programme has places available for five primary and five secondary school teachers and will run from October 2020 over ten evenings until March 2021.
 Teachers will work directly with CÚRAM researchers to develop high-quality content for the classroom that is relevant, engaging, and practical to use.
 The material generated during the residency will be shared with all participants and their schools.
-Lesson plan kits developed from previous years' teachers, including homeschooling resources, can be downloaded at https://curamdevicesengage.ie/teachers-in-residence/.
+Lesson plan kits developed from previous years' teachers, including Irish language versions, can be downloaded at https://curamdevicesengage.ie/teachers-in-residence/.

 CÚRAM is a partner in the Department of Education and Skills' Junior Cycle for Teachers STE(A)M in Junior Cycle initiative.
 The goal of the initiative is to provide Professional Learning Experiences for Junior Cycle teachers that allow for interdisciplinary responses to societal challenges in subject-specific and cross-curricular contexts.

 To apply for a place in the Teachers in Residence Programme or to find out more, please contact email@example.com.